RDA-FAIR4ML/FAIR4ML-schema/README.md

 # FAIR4ML-schema
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

 FAIR4ML metadata schema for machine learning models.
-Source discussion document: https://docs.google.com/spreadsheets/d/1WBvTXedKCKMTKc5ZGq4vonZPeSAq-JB28Nhdu1w3Rj8/edit#gid=0 (open for discussions)
+Source [discussion document](https://docs.google.com/spreadsheets/d/1WBvTXedKCKMTKc5ZGq4vonZPeSAq-JB28Nhdu1w3Rj8/edit#gid=0){:target="_blank"} (open for discussions)

 The URI of the vocabulary is https://w3id.org/fair4ml